-Hospitality and Dining
+Hospitality and dining

 Many students will choose to bring a lunch and stay on campus during the day between classes.
-There is a refrigerator, a microwave, and a fax machine for student use located in the Student Services Center in Divinity Hall, and free coffee and tea service available during open hours.
+There is a refrigerator, a microwave, and a fax machine for student use located in the Student Services Resource Center in Divinity Hall, and free coffee and tea service available during open hours.

 Vending machines are also available in each building.

-Places for Reflection and Quiet
+Places for reflection and quiet

 At Andover and Divinity Chapels, prayer rugs, meditation cushions, scriptures of many traditions, and prayer beads are always available.
-The HDS labyrinth, garden, and Campus Green, near Andover and Rockefeller Halls, offer outdoor space for contemplation.
+The HDS labyrinth, garden, and Campus Green, near Andover and Rockefeller Halls, provide outdoor space for contemplation.
 The Center for the Study of World Religions offers a meditation room and an outdoor courtyard that students may use as well.

 For more information about space at HDS and in the Cambridge area, see Retreats and Quiet Places.